 Man, I just love that carefully-worded press release copy.
 The costs of land assembly and construction are inevitably going to vary by region, and this probably represents the biggest financial variable — but after building 18 of these towers, the other expenses are hopefully somewhat predictable.

-Considering the price tag of the SkyHouse Austin project was reportedly $67 million, a 20 percent reduction in construction costs represents millions in savings, and the relatively quick build time probably doesn’t hurt either.
-I’d imagine that in addition to the benefits Novare mentions above, this business model allows the developer to save money by reusing interior design elements, mechanical systems, marketing assets, and so on.
+Considering the price tag of the SkyHouse Austin project was reportedly $67 million, a 20 percent reduction in construction cost represents millions in savings, and the relatively quick build time probably doesn’t hurt either.
+I’d imagine that in addition to the benefits Novare mentions above, this business model allows the developer to save money by reusing interior elements, mechanical systems, and marketing assets.

 Opponents of development — and other cranks — often accuse new buildings of all looking exactly the same.
-But even the most pedestrian of structures is typically designed with at least a few unique elements, and that’s what makes the SkyHouse concept so interesting: it’s the only residential brand I can think of that actually builds the same skyscraper over and over again.
+But even the most pedestrian of structures is typically designed with at least a few unique elements, and that’s what makes the SkyHouse concept so interesting: it’s the only residential brand I can think of that actually builds the same skyscraper over and over again and gets away with it.
 The folks at Novare couldn’t think of any other developers doing this kind of thing either, so be sure to copy them on any emails you send proving me wrong.

 Novare, since they aren’t completely out of their minds, elected to ignore Benedict’s stunt, which prompted him to design some new buildings in protest:

-One last thing.
-Speaking of shared designs, Novare, in partnership with Andrews Urban, was behind another tower in downtown Austin before SkyHouse — the 44-story 360 Condos building at 360 Nueces Street, which opened in 2008.
-As the current second-tallest building downtown, 360 is a prominent member of Austin’s new skyline, but check out its resemblance to Spire, another residential building Novare developed in Atlanta back in 2005:
+Oh, and there’s one last surprise — speaking of shared designs, Novare, in partnership with Andrews Urban, built another tower in downtown Austin before SkyHouse: the 44-story 360 Condos at 360 Nueces Street, which opened in 2008.
+It’s a prominent building on Austin’s new skyline, but you might want to check out its resemblance to Spire, another residential building Novare developed in Atlanta back in 2005:

-The cantilevered balconies, the articulations of the roofline, the glass spire, the colors, even the shape of the windows — the design clearly shares a lineage.
+The cantilevered balconies, the articulations of the roofline, the glass spire, the colors, even the shape of the windows — the design clearly shares a lineage, though it’s not as identical as the developer’s SkyHouse buildings.
 Hey, at least we got the taller one!